cartheur/ideal/README.md

 1. Change Program.cs to instantiate `Existence040` and run it.
 Make sure that you obtain the trace shown in the next section.
 2. Change `Existence040` to instantiate `Environment010` and then `Environment030` instead of `Environment040` and run it.
 Observe that the modified `Existence040` can still learn to be `PLEASED`.

 Section 4 shows that `Existence040` can adapt to three different environments (`Environment010`, `Environment030`, and `Environment040`).
-In fact, it can adapt to environments that require enacting sequences consisting of two steps or less (first-level composite interactions).
+In fact, it can adapt to environments that require enacting sequences consisting of two steps or less -- first-level composite interactions.

 However, `Existence040` makes bad decisions in environments that require longer sequences.
 This is because the algorithm does not yet process abstract experiments in the exact same way as primitive experiments, which stops it from being fully recursive.
 We will address this problem in the next section with _Radical Interactionism_, which removes the notion of primitive experiments and considers all experiments as abstract.